MovieBench: A Hierarchical Movie Level Dataset for Long Video Generation: Experiments

 \textbf{Emerging Challenge from Diverse Views Generation} Figure~\ref{Challenges} (c) highlights another challenge: generating scenes and characters from various views while maintaining consistency in appearance.
 Current models can only produce close-up, frontal shots of characters, struggling with other angles or wide shots.
 However, diverse views are essential in movies to convey different moods and purposes.

 \textbf{Emerging Challenge in Synchronized Video Generation with Audio.} No existing method or dataset has explored the generation of synchronized video with audio in long videos, as shown in Figure~\ref{Challenges} (d).
-Some works, such as PersonaTalk~\cite{zhang2024personatalk} and Hallo2~\cite{cui2024hallo2}, have explored and advanced the task of talking head generation.
-However, these existing tasks primarily focus on single-person talking head generation and basic scene creation, leaving a substantial gap when it comes to realistic multi-character dialogue in movie contexts. \Ours facilitates the exploration of complex talking scenes involving multiple characters.
+Some works, such as PersonaTalk~\cite{zhang2024personatalk} and Hallo2~\cite{cui2024hallo2}, have explored and advanced the task of generation of talking heads.
+However, these existing tasks focus on single-person talking head generation, leaving a substantial gap when it comes to realistic multi-character dialogue in movie contexts.